-Our homes are filled with more than help; they’re filled with hope
+Our home is filled with more than help; they’re filled with hope

 Seriously ill or injured children often need to spend weeks or months in a hospital for necessary treatment.
 It is not only an incredibly long time to be away from home but also for a family to be divided- usually mother at the bedside with the sick child leaving father and extended relatives taking care of siblings.
 When a family is focused on the health of their child, well-being of other family members may be neglected – the health, living conditions and emotional status of the caretakers, the welfare of siblings, etc. The Ronald McDonald House®, prided itself as the “home away from home” for families with sick children, is mandated to help families to overcome these issues.